scawful/yaze/docs/contributing.md

 # Contributing

 This project is looking for contributors to help improve the software and enhance the user experience.
-If you are interested in contributing, please read the following guidelines.
+If you are interested in contributing, please read the following guidelines and suggestions for areas where you can make a difference.

 Discussion on the editor and its development can be found on the [Oracle of Secrets Discord](https://discord.gg/MBFkMTPEmk) server.

+## Style Guide

+When contributing to the project, please follow these guidelines to ensure consistency and readability across the codebase:

+C++ Code should follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with the following exceptions:

+- Boost libraries are allowed, but require cross platform compatibility.

+Objective-C Code should follow the [Google Objective-C Style Guide](https://google.github.io/styleguide/objcguide.html).

+Python Code should follow the [PEP 8 Style Guide](https://pep8.org/).

+Assembly code should follow the [65816 Style Guide](asm-style-guide.md).

 ## Key Areas of Contribution